ankitpatial/co_browse/README.md

 Whole new experience of web support "Co-Browse" browse web apps together(more than one use at a time) securely without installing any client side software.
 All you need is a web browser and user account with us.

+##Steps to install the app
+- clong the app
+- cd co_browse
+- npm install